spyke/spyke/TUTORIAL.md

 allowing you to return to exactly where you currently are in your spike sorting session.
 Sorting information is split up into these three files purely for the sake of minimizing saving and loading times of millions of spikes taking up many GBs of space.
 You should treat them as an inseperable group.
-You can load, or reload, a previous sort session using `Ctrl+L`, or by pressing the load button on the main window toolbar, or File->Load in the main menu.
+You can open, or reopen, a previous sort session using `Ctrl+O`, or by pressing the open button on the main window toolbar, or File->Open in the main menu.
 Generally, you need not have the original source data file (a `.srf` file in this case) on hand, because all the relevant spike waveforms are already stored in the `.wave` file.
 This is good, because in general the original source file will be at least an order of magnitude